 In this post we’re looking at idempotency – the ability of a system to handle sets of related messages irrespective of the sequence in which they arrive and to ignore duplicate messages.
 Idempotency is important because it allows systems to operate at speed and cater for the high message volumes processed by post-trade systems.

 In many of the conversations we have with clients, whether we’re talking from a technology or a deployment perspective, a key concern is: What happens if there’s a failure or a break?
 How are transactions recovered?
-In particular, clients are keen to know whether in that recovery process we can ensure that there are no duplicates or omitted messages around the post-trade operation.
+In particular, clients are keen to know whether in that recovery process we can ensure that there are no duplicates or omitted messages around the post-trade systems operation.

 So how do we handle that issue?
-The business context concerns high value transactions being processed through the post-trade environment, so data integrity is paramount.
+The business context concerns high value transactions being processed through the post-trade systems environment, so data integrity is paramount.
 Unreliable data values create fundamental problems.
 So two main questions arise.
 The first is: How do you ensure that the data being consumed is not corrupted or in an incorrect or unusable form?
 The second is: How do you build an infrastructure that is scalable yet maintains the highest degree of data integrity?

 Breaking the transaction down to ‘state changes’